-All documents must be either originals or copies certified by the issuing agency.
+Important: All documents must be either originals or copies certified by the issuing agency.
 We cannot accept photocopies or notarized copies of documents.
 We also cannot accept a receipt showing you applied for the document.

 We may use one document for two purposes.
-For example, we may use your DHS work permit as proof of both work eligibility and identity.
+For example, we may use your DHS EAD as proof of both your identity and work-authorized immigration status.
+Your birth certificate or passport may serve as proof of age.
 However, you must provide at least two separate documents.